tariqsyed1/notes-linux/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+First, install a recent version of Node.js.
+I reccomend you download the latest

 ```
 Give examples